Zurich: Demographics

+Foreign population

+As of 31 December 2024, the number of foreign-born residents is 194,608, equal to 44.6% of the total population, and the number of residents with foreign citizenship is 148,375, equal to 34.0% of the total population.
+The 5 largest foreign citizens are Germans (31,203), Italians (17,278), Spaniards (8,012), Portuguese (6,897) and French (5,737).

 Languages

-The official formal language used by governmental institutions, print, news, schools and universities, courts, theatres and in any kind of written form is the Swiss variety of Standard German, while the spoken language is Zürich German (Züritüütsch), one of the several more or less distinguishable, but mutually intelligible Swiss German dialects of Switzerland with roots in the medieval Alemannic German dialect groups.
-However, because of Zürich's national importance, and therefore its existing high fluctuation, its inhabitants and commuters speak all kinds of Swiss German dialects.
+The official formal language used by governmental institutions, print, news, schools and universities, courts, theatres and in any kind of written form is the Swiss variety of Standard German, while the spoken language is Zurich German (Züritüütsch), one of the several more or less distinguishable, but mutually intelligible Swiss German dialects of Switzerland with roots in the medieval Alemannic German dialect groups.
+However, because of Zurich's national importance, and therefore its existing high fluctuation, its inhabitants and commuters speak all kinds of Swiss German dialects.
 As of the December 2010 census, 69.3% of the population speaks diglossic Swiss German/Swiss Standard German as their mother-tongue at home.
 Some 22.7% of inhabitants speak Standard German in their family environment ("at home").
 Dramatically increasing, according to the last census in 2000, 8.8% now speak English.
 Italian follows behind at 7.1% of the population, then French at 4.5%.
 Other languages spoken here include: Bosnian (4.1%), Spanish (3.9%), Portuguese (3.1%), and Albanian (2.3%).
 (Multiple choices were possible.)
 Thus, 20% of the population speak two or more languages at home.